great-expectations/great_expectations/docs/guides/tutorials/getting_started/create_your_first_expectations.rst

     "Take nothing on its looks; take everything on evidence.
 There's no better rule."

-The CLI will help you create your first Expectation Suite. :ref:`expectation_suites` are simply collections of Expectations.
+The CLI will help you create your first Expectation Suite.
+Suites are simply collections of Expectations.
 In order to create a new suite, we will use the ``scaffold`` command to automatically create an Expectation Suite called ``taxi.demo`` with the help of a built-in profiler.
 Type the following into your terminal:

 .. code-block:: bash